secretstartups/handbook/business-technology/data-team/platform/tableau/index.html.md

 * [Free Training](https://www.tableau.com/learn/training/20222)
 * [Training Portal](https://elearning.tableau.com/)
+    * eLearning from Tableau is available for users with the Creator or Explorer license type
     * Request Access Code from Data Team.
-Account Owners in the Data Team can find the Access Code under the eLearning section of the [Tableau Customer Portal](https://customer-portal.tableau.com/s/my-elearning).
 The BI Platform team will share the Access Code via email.
     * New Creators without prior Tableau experience should complete the Tableau Fundamentals training course at the minimum.
 Tableau Intermediate is also recommended as a follow up course.
     * If you experience any issues accessing the training content, check [this page](https://support.skilljar.com/hc/en-us/articles/360033553054) for solutions to the most common problems.
 * [Tableau Community](https://community.tableau.com/s/)